Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.5 Best in set for shoulder/hip comfort, especially for Mia
+Pressure Relief 4.5 Best shoulder and hip relief in the set

-Edge Support 3.5 Fine for sleeping near the edge, average for sitting
+Edge Support 3.5 Fine for sleeping, average for sitting

 Bestier Tencel Medium Hybrid Mattress